 College-Wide Summer Travel Awards

-The International & Off-Campus Study Committee and the Paul A. Mueller, Jr. Summer Award Committee administer the following summer travel awards.
+The International & Off-Campus Study Committee administers the following summer travel awards.
 Students may apply for multiple awards but may not receive more than one award.
 Read the award descriptions for more information about eligibility.
 The maximum amount for each award is $3000.00.

-Complete applications are due in the Office of International Programs by on Wednesday, December 4, 2019.
+The application cycle opens in early October.
+Complete applications are due by Friday, December 10, 2021.
 Late applications will not be considered by the committee.
-The committee will notify recipients by the 3rd week of the Spring 2020 semester, and funds will be disbursed to students by mid-March 2020.
+The committee will notify recipients by mid-February 2022, and funds will be disbursed to students by mid-March 2022.